moslisnas/UniversidadAngular18/README.md

 First phase: This project contains 3 exercise lessons of the course which review the concepts of the First phase of mi-primera-app lessons.

+Second phase: Now this project contains 3 exercise lessons of the course which review the concepts of the Second phase of mi-primera-app lessons.

 ## listado-personas

 This project contains 5 lessons of the course with basic concepts of the directive ngFor (@for) of an Angular project and component communication with @Input and @Output.